Richkpa/LightUP-Energy_AzureCloud_Lab/README.md

 ### Risk Prevented

 **Unauthorized Lateral Movement & Compliance Violations.**
-By using RBAC and Policies, you prevent a junior admin from accidentally spinning up expensive resources in unauthorized overseas regions or deleting critical infrastructure.
+By using RBAC and Policies, I prevent a junior admin from accidentally spinning up expensive resources in unauthorized overseas regions or deleting critical infrastructure.

 ---

-## Lab 2: Configure and Manage Virtual Networking (25–30%)
+## Lab 2: Configure and Manage Virtual Networking

 ### Task